AparGarg99/Tutorials/FastAPI/Readme.md

 In this tutorial, we'll learn Method 3 which is most widely used in industry.

 # What is FastAPI?
-FastAPI is a service used for Model Deployment i.e. generating a Model Endpoint URL for "Model + Processing" part mentioned in Method 3 above.
+FastAPI is a service used to create **API (Model + Processing)** mentioned in Method 3 above and generating an Endpoint URL for the same.

-# Steps to run on local machine
+# Steps to run API on local machine (i.e. Local Endpoint URL)
 1. Train and save the model - `model_development.ipynb`
 2. Make `api.py` file that contains pipeline - loading model, loading input, processesing input.
 3. Run this `api.py` file using Anaconda prompt that deploys the model locally.